HighLevelDevelopment/BudgetBuddy/README.md

 # BudgetBuddy

 ## Using containers

+We'll make our ecossystem with containers.

+### Building the API

 For using docker to up our API, execute the below code to generate the image.
 ```
 docker build -t budgetbuddyapi -f dockerbuilds/webapi backend/BudgetBuddyAPI/